MU Program Week 2: Explore!

 Shay Raviv from STBY global design research for service innovation shared with us tips to showcase a set of our works and projects in order to gain the visibility needed to differentiate ourselves from other candidates.
 In short, building a portfolio.

 Shay told us that from her perspective there is no recipe for a portfolio.
 What is important is the story behind, the process of making what we do.
 Those details that show who we are through our work and not necessarily what we are capable of doing.
 We need to wonder what work that we do, tell the story of who we are in the best possible way for a specific viewer or potential employer.
-Every Portfolio is a contextual story of our work and is meant to be customise in any creative way we would like, maintaining the principle of telling it in a form of story, with an introduction, a body and a message.
+Every Portfolio is a contextual story of our work and is meant to be customized in any creative way we would like, maintaining the principle of telling it in a form of story, with an introduction, a body and a message.
 We need to show our design process better that the end result.
 This will give an idea of our creative work experience and way of thinking.
-It will contextualise the viewer with the tools at our reach and what are we capable of doing with them.
+It will contextualize the viewer with the tools at our reach and what are we capable of doing with them.

 This messages of how to build a portfolio, was really useful and at the same time entertaining since it was more like a round table, with a lot of interaction and discussions and even multilingual translation so that the message was clear for all of the participants.